 SRI - CAREER ACCELERATOR PROGRAM (SRI-CAP)

 Looking for your next step in life science research?
-Do you want to participate in cutting-edge research and learn skills that local biotech companies prize?
+Do you want to participate in cutting-edge research and learn skills that local biotech companies are seeking?
 The mission of the SRI Career Accelerator Program (SRI-CAP) is to bridge the gap between life science research and careers by providing students with hands-on projects, industry connections, and personalized career support.
 SRI-CAP empowers students to gain real-world experience and build successful futures in Utah’s biotech and health sciences fields.
 The initiative is supported by the Talent Ready Utah Life Science Initiative passed by the Utah Legislature in 2024.

 - SRI-CAP is designed to support students interested in life science research and careers.